 A post shared by Vera • Blogger + Creator (@verajeanae) on

-Meal Prep: Doesn’t everything feel a little better if you are prepared?
+Meal Prep: Everything feels a little better if you are prepared.
 That is how we feel about our weekly meals.
-Whether you cook ahead of time or simply plan out your meals by stocking up on the necessary ingredients, being more prepared with your food allows you to make healthier choices and feel less stressed when you don’t have time to stop at the store after work or don’t feel like cooking after a hectic day.
+Whether you cook ahead of time or simply plan out your meals by stocking up on the necessary ingredients, being more prepared with your food allows you to make healthier choices and feel less stressed when you do not have time to stop at the store after work or do not feel like cooking after a hectic day.
 On top of that, actually having the time to cook (aka, setting aside time for meal prepping) can be a form of self-care in and of itself.
 After all, cooking is time you spend away from your phone, investing in yourself.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.